gosulap/Track-Retriever/README.md

 All the parameters should be input as string except getNames When getNames is set to True getTracks will return a list of the names of the tracks in your playlists When getNames is set to False getTracks will return a list of the track id's of the tracks in your playlists
 ```

 ```
-getPlaylistIds()
+getPlaylistIds(playlists)

+This will get the playlist id's of your playlists playlists = sp.user_playlists(userId) *userId is not your username*
 ```

 ```
-get_playlist_tracks()
+get_playlist_tracks(userId, playlist_id,sp)

+sp is the spotify object created by spotipy.Spotify(auth=token) playlist_id is the id of the playlist you want to retrieve the tracks for
 ```